 Part of what makes MYC different is our continued, on-going support provided by our Regional Coordinators.
 Each Coordinator is an experienced MYC teacher and has a drive and passion to help each MYC teacher succeed.
 Regional Coordinators provide support and on-going professional development through by-annual teacher meetings, personal teacher visits and monthly communications.

 Marilyn is proud she has been part of Music for Young Children since 1986 when her children first entered the program.
 In 1992 when her youngest graduated from MYC, she attended the MYC teacher training seminar and thus began her Music for Young Children career!
 Since that time, it has been her pleasure to work as an MYC Teacher, Assistant Coordinator and Certified Teacher Trainer.
 In September 2007 she became the Coordinator for Manitoba and NW Ontario.
 In 2015 she became the Coordinator for the Prairie Region including Alberta, Saskatchewan and NWT.
-Most recently in 2017, Marilyn has become Coordinator for British Columbia.
+In 2017, Marilyn added British Columbia to her list of provinces and is now the Coordinator for all of Western Canada.
 Music for Young Children has given Marilyn many memorable experiences with her own children, students, parents and colleagues.
 It is a rewarding musical journey!

 Central & Southern Ontario